adrianoes/pywinauto-and-mitmproxy-expandtesting_desktop/README.md

 # pywinauto-and-mitmproxy-expandtesting_desktop

-Desktop testing in [expandtesting](https://practice.expandtesting.com/notes/api/api-docs/) API documentation through pywinauto.
-This project contains basic examples on how to use pywinauto and Cmder to send curl commands.
+Desktop testing in [expandtesting](https://practice.expandtesting.com/notes/api/api-docs/) API documentation through pywinauto, mitmproxy and cmder.
+This project contains basic examples on how to use pywinauto, mitmproxy and Cmder to send curl commands through cmder, mock the network responses to 500 code and assert how cmder behave with it.
 Good practices such as hooks, custom commands and tags, among others, are used.
 All the necessary support documentation to develop this project is placed here.

 # Pre-requirements: